The digital skills of the future are developed with the help of programming and robotics

 According to Lehtoranta, in the era of digitalization, the importance of understanding programming and robotics is emphasized, and they can also be used to learn new things.

-- With the help of programming and robotics, we can learn, for example, attitudes towards ourselves and technology, multi-literacy, programming thinking and influence and production.
+- With the help of programming and robotics, we can learn, for example, attitudes towards ourselves and technology, multi-literacy, programming thinking and influencing and producing.

 Programming is not always easy and it often requires persistence and perseverance from the author.
 Lehtoranta says that the difference between a good and a bad programmer is who gives up.